-- (2) The presiding officer needs to recognize a quorum is present; it shall be so noted in the minutes. - (3) The minutes of the previous meeting shall be read for information if there is any unfinished business recorded in the minutes. - (4) Action shall be taken upon any unfinished business disclosed by the minutes. - (5) Committees shall report as necessary and said reports shall be acted upon. - (6) At a called meeting, other business shall be considered only if it was indicated in the notice of the meeting. - (7) The minutes of the current meeting shall be read and adopted before adjournment. - (8) After a motion to adjourn has prevailed, the meeting shall be closed with prayer.
+- (1) The meeting shall be called to order by the presiding officer and prayer shall be offered. - (2) The presiding officer needs to recognize a quorum is present; it shall be so noted in the minutes. - (3) The minutes of the previous meeting shall be read for information if there is any unfinished business recorded in the minutes. - (4) Action shall be taken upon any unfinished business disclosed by the minutes. - (5) Committees shall report as necessary and said reports shall be acted upon. - (6) At a called meeting, other business shall be considered only if it was indicated in the notice of the meeting. - (7) The minutes of the current meeting shall be read and adopted before adjournment. - (8) After a motion to adjourn has prevailed, the meeting shall be closed with prayer.

-CHAPTER 4 THE CHURCH MEMBER
+FORM OF GOVERNMENT CHAPTER 4 THE CHURCH MEMBER